ipoom-jeong/resume_ipoom/content/_index.md

       title: Scholarships and Awards
       subtitle: ""
       text: |2-
-        * [2021.11] Encouragement Prize at the Outstanding Patent Award
+        * [2021.11]  Encouragement Prize at the Outstanding Patent Award **asd
         * [2020.02]  Bronze Prize at the 26th Samsung Humantech Paper Award
         * [2019.11]  Excellent Graduate Researcher Scholarship
         * [2018.02]  Encouragement Prize at the 24th Samsung Humantech Paper Award
         * [2010.03 - 2014.02]  National Scholarship for Science and Engineering
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '1'